Jihanger-997/utopian_orbit_blog/_posts/2021-08-10-Poetry-Jihanger.markdown

 author: Jihanger
 ---

 Below you will find poetry written by me, as myself.
-Not much more to say.
+The newest poetry is always at the bottom, it's supposed to show the evolution of my thoughts throughout the years since I started writing.

 <h1>2019</h1>